-The Cassin’s finch is a small brownish-gray bird with a red head, back, rump, and breast.
-They are similar to the purple finch but have a longer, straight-edged bill and less distinct facial markings.
+The Cassin’s Finch is a small brownish-gray bird with a red head, back, rump, and breast.
+They are similar to the purple Finch but have a longer, straight-edged bill and less distinct facial markings.

 It has been studied extensively for its song-learning abilities – studies have shown that some of these birds can learn up to 100 songs and mimic other birds.

 Their diet mainly consists of seeds, berries, and grains.
 They can often be found on bird feeders because they love to eat sunflower seeds.
-House finches will often steal nesting materials from other birds like bluebirds or robins and take over abandoned nests.
+House finches will often steal nesting materials from birds like bluebirds or robins and take over abandoned nests.

 The male is usually more brightly colored than the female and has a longer tail.
 Males have reddish heads, necks, and shoulders, with the most deeply red males attracting the most females.
 They have brown and gray wing and tail feathers.

 The vermillion flycatcher is a small, attractive bird.
-It’s bright scarlet red head and breast with black eye mask make it easy to spot and identify in the wild.
+Its bright scarlet red head and breast with black eye mask make it easy to spot and identify in the wild.
 They are found in the southwest United States and down to Central America.
 Some have been spotted on the west coast of Canada.

-They are often found near the outskirts of forests and agricultural and shrub areas, where they can be seen flying over open areas.
+They are often found near the outskirts of forests and agricultural and shrub areas, where they can be seen flying over open spaces.
 These birds like to build their nests in trees or shrubs near water sources, so they have plenty of food nearby.

 They can often be spotted darting from tree to tree to eat insects, feeding on flies, beetles, and grasshoppers.

-The European goldfinch is a small, colorful bird that was introduced to North America.
+The European goldfinch is a small, colorful bird introduced to North America.
 They can also be found in Europe, Asia, and Africa.
 These birds are active during the day, and their diet consists of seeds such as thistle, dandelion, mullein, and ragweed.
 They have many predators, including hawks, owls, snakes, and squirrels.

 The European Goldfinch is a small bird with an average length of about 5 inches and a wingspan of 9.8 inches.
 They have deep yellow, white, and black feathers that make them very distinct in color from other birds like the house finch or the American Goldfinch, which are mainly brown and red, respectively.

-The pine grosbeak is a beautiful bird that has an extensive range of habitat and food sources.
+The pine grosbeak is a beautiful bird with an extensive range of habitat and food sources.
 They can be found in both the northern and southern parts of the North American continent.
 These birds are known for their rose-red head, back, and rump.
 They have black wings with white wing bars.
 Females are drabber with olive on the head and rump and grey underneath.